influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

 resources and APIs available for his use.

 Privilege means a level of access to a TICK stack resource.
-Level of access can mean simply viewing the resource, copying the resource, droping the resource, writing to the resource or full management capabilities.
+Level of access can mean simply viewing the resource, copying the resource, dropping the resource, writing to the resource or full management capabilities.
 The level of access and the resource are combined in predefined keys.
 The enforcement of privileges is handled by the respective TICK stack services.
 Predefined key tokens